When to call 911

 Get a Kit.
 Save a Life.

 York Region Paramedic Services distributes naloxone kits during 911 calls and through community paramedicine outreach.
-Paramedics attending an opioid overdose call can provide patients and their family/friends with opioid overdose prevention and response education, naloxone kits and training on how to use them.
+Paramedics attending an opioid overdose call can provide patients, their family or friends with opioid overdose prevention, response education, naloxone kits and training on how to use them.

 Opioid overdose can happen to anyone.
 If you or someone you know may benefit from having a naloxone kit, they are available at no cost.
 For more information on opioid use and where to get naloxone, visit york.ca/opioids